wuauclt.info

 Method 3

-The third way works only on Windows Vista, Windows XP SP2, Windows 2003 Server or Windows 2000 after it has used the latest version of the Windows update client.
+The third way works only on Windows 7, Windows Vista, Windows XP SP2 and higher or Windows 2000 after it has used the latest version of the Windows update client.

 Drop in to a command prompt and enter the following command: